Fz3r0/Fz3r0/Networking/Knowledge/Boot-From-Init-BIN_&_Restore_Device_from_crash.md

 ### Example:

-- Notice that the IOS is located in a distinct folder and the folder path is specified.
+- Notice that the IOS is located in root `/` (flash:/) folder, but sometimes another folder path is specified (flash:/folderabcs_122345/).

 - Use the command **`show boot`** to see what the current IOS boot file is set to: